dakusui/jcunit/README.md

 ![JCUnit](src/main/resources/JCunit-logo.png) is a framework to perform combinatorial tests using 'pairwise'(or more generally 't-wise') technique.

-# About 0.7.x
+# About 0.8.x

-0.7.x of JCUnit is a development versions, where features in progress will be added or removed frequently.
-Once developments in 0.7.x finish, 0.8.0, the first one of the next stable versions, will be released.

-Until then, please use [0.6.x](https://github.com/dakusui/jcunit/wiki/0.6.x), current stable versions, for normal purposes.
+I'm planning major chane in 0.8.x including move to Java 8, redesigning pipeline mechanism, etc., most of which are incompatible with older versions.

 [![Build Status](https://travis-ci.org/dakusui/jcunit.svg?branch=0.7.x-develop)](https://travis-ci.org/dakusui/jcunit)
 [![codecov.io](https://codecov.io/github/dakusui/jcunit/coverage.svg?branch=0.7.x-develop)](https://codecov.io/github/dakusui/jcunit?branch=0.7.x-develop)

 # Installation
-JCUnit requires Java SE6 or later.
+JCUnit(8) requires Java SE8 or later.
 It is tested using ```JUnit``` (4.12) and ```mockito-core``` (1.9.5).

 You will only need to link JCUnit to your project.